Filing Your Export Shipments through the Automated Export System (AES)

 Filing Tab – This tab is located on the AES screen within Shipping Solutions.
 It is the tab you will be directed to after you have clicked the Create Filing button.
 The screen will show the 4-step Export Filing screen in AESDirect.

 Login Tab – This tab is located on the AES screen within Shipping Solutions.
 It links to the login page of the ACE Portal.
 You must login to the ACE Portal before clicking the Create Filing button on the Shipment tab.

 Shipment Tab – This tab is located on the AES screen within Shipping Solutions.
-It shows the seven steps for filing your EEI through the ACE Portal.
+It shows the steps for filing your EEI through the ACE Portal.
 It also provides a list of missing data so you can complete your shipment before uploading it to AESDirect.
 The Create Filing button, which will upload your EEI to AESDirect, is located on this tab.

 Submit Filing button – This button is located on the 4-step Export Filing screen for a particular shipment within AESDirect.
 Click this button to submit your EEI information to AESDirect.

 For more definitions, see Filing through AESDirect: 20 Terms Exporters Need to Know and The Language of AES.